-Favoured destinations in the past have included London, Toronto or Sydney plus several US cities, where Hong Kong people have purchased second homes or maybe an apartment for their University-aged children to live, or simply as just investments for the future.
+Favored destinations in the past have included London, Vancouver, Toronto or Sydney plus various US cities.
+Often Hong Kong people have purchased second homes or maybe an apartment for their University-aged children to live, or simply as just investments for the future.

-Yet, over the last 2-3 years there have been increasing numbers of investors from Hong Kong making a life-style choice type of purchase by acquiring an apartment or home in Chiang Mai in northern Thailand.
+Yet, over the last 1-2 there have been an increasing number of investors from Hong Kong making a life-style choice type of purchase by acquiring an apartment or home in Chiang Mai.

-In fact, Hong Kong investors now make up some 15-20% of overseas investors into Chiang Mai’s real estate market—primarily looking for residential accommodation either as a second home or a planned future residence.
-There are also a growing number of Hong Kong residents also looking to take-over an existing or establish a new business in Chiang Mai with a view to obtaining long-term residency.
+In fact, up until recently, Hong Kong investors made up some 10-15% of overseas investors into Chiang Mai’s real estate market—primarily looking for residential accommodation either as a second home or a planned future residence.
+There are also a growing number of Hong Kong residents also looking to start-up or take-over an existing business in Chiang Mai with a view to obtaining long-term residency.

-1.house and condominium prices are still affordable—or, should it be said, for Hong Kong investors, cheap!
-It’s possible to rent a house or generously sized condo for between HK$4,000-9,000 per month or buy a reasonable home in the HK$700,000-2.5M In fact, with judicious selection, it’s possible to get a lot of property for these sorts of figures.
+- house and condominium prices are still affordable—or, should it be said, for Hong Kong investors, cheap!
+It’s possible to rent a house or generously sized condo for between HK$6,000-9,000 [Baht 24,000-36,000] per month or buy a reasonable home in the HK$1.0-2.5M [Baht 4M-10M] range.
+In fact, with judicious selection, it’s possible to get a lot of property for these sorts of figures.

-For those purchasers eligible to buy land and build a luxury house of around 300-350m2, it’s still possible—with a variety of lovely plots with mountain, rice field or water views—for an outgoing of between HK$2.0-5.0M—a price range which will buy you very, very little in Hong Kong’s seriously expensive property market!
+- For those purchasers eligible to buy land and build a luxury house of around 300-350m2, it’s still possible—with a variety of lovely plots with mountain, rice field or water views—for an outgoing of between HK$2.0-5.0M [Baht 8.0-20M]—a price range which will buy you very, very little in Hong Kong’s seriously expensive property market!

-The lifestyle is both relaxed yet the city busy enough to enable many investors to work from Chiang Mai, even if they have businesses elsewhere—and, especially with APEC just around the corner and a myriad of improvements to communications between Chiang Mai and the ASEAN region, this can only get better
+- The lifestyle is both relaxed yet the city busy enough to enable many investors to work from Chiang Mai, even if they have businesses elsewhere—and a myriad of improvements to communications between Chiang Mai and the ASEAN region, this can only get better;

-4. the weather is, generally very pleasant in Chiang Mai—indeed, there is a real change of seasons.
+- the weather is, generally, very pleasant in Chiang Mai—indeed, there is a real change of seasons.
 At times, it can even get cold… well, around 11-13C some nights.
-Late autumn evenings are, usually, fairly crisp and clear
+Late autumn evenings are, usually, fairly crisp and clear;

-5.a final point to make Chiang Mai attractive to Hong Kong investors are the long standing cultural and language links between China and northern Thailand, with 3rd and 4th generation Chinese people well established in the city and surrounding environments
+- a final point to make Chiang Mai attractive to Hong Kong investors are the long standing cultural and language links between China, Hong Kong and northern Thailand, with 3rd and 4th generation Chinese people well established in the city and surrounding environments

-On balance, it’s well worth to check out Chiang Mai—indeed, savvy investors and those looking for a better lifestyle for themselves and their children than that which can be obtained in Hong Kong are already getting established in the city!
+We expect this trend of investment from Hong Kong into Chiang Mai to continues for the foreseeable future.
+Indeed, savvy investors and those looking for a better lifestyle for themselves and their children than that which can be obtained in Hong Kong are already getting well established in the city!